tushar-sharma/tushar-sharma.github.io/_posts/2013-11-06-why-i-never-close-emacs.md

 #### Emacs for Browsing

 If you are only interested in the content of a website and want to avoid those jarring javascript, emacs is a way to go.
-It uses a extention `w3m.el` which uses `w3m` which itself is a `text-browser`.
+It uses an extension `w3m.el` which uses `w3m` which itself is a `text-browser`.
 Of course there are `Lynx` and other text editors, but integrating w3m with emacs is very fast.

 {% highlight common-lisp  %}
 (add-to-list 'load-path "~/emacs-w3m")